guyavr/StateBasedDelayRepresentation/README.md

 Simulation codes for the paper: State-Based Delay Representation and Its Transfer from a Game of Pong to Reaching and Tracking. https://doi.org/10.5281/zenodo.998050

-The attached .m files the simulations movements according to different delay representation models.
+The attached .m files contain the simulations of movements according to different delay representation models.
 To run the simulations, run the following files:
 Experiment1_Reaching - simulations of the reaching task in experiment 1 (Figure 4c in the paper);
 Experiment3_Tracking - simulations of the tracking task in experiment 3 (Figure 7 in the paper);